Sophia-G-Chan/MYTE/README.md

 | End Point   | Description              |
 | :--------   | :------------------------- |
 |coming soon  | this end point is for getting the calendar events of a user|

+### Features
+- As a user, I want to be able to see completed tasks
+- As a user, I want to be able to read about how to use the to-do list
+- As a user, I want to be able to customize my to-do list to make it my own based on my preferences and needs
+- As a user, I want to be able to better manage my tasks utilizing data analysis of when I am productive based on energy levels and how long tasks are taking.
+- As a user, I want to be able to receive notifications for tasks or summary of important tasks.
+- As a user, I want to be able to prioritize tasks.
+- As a user, I want to be able to marks tasks "in progress" or "completed" to better track my progress
+- As a user, I want to be able to set recurring tasks for daily, weekly, or monthly schedules.
+- As a user, I want to be able to collaborate on larger projects and tasks.